reactjs/react.dev/beta/src/pages/learn/queueing-a-series-of-state-updates.md

 **React does not batch across *multiple* intentional events like clicks**--each click is handled separately.
 Rest assured that React only does batching when it's generally safe to do.
 This ensures that, for example, if the first button click disables a form, the second click would not submit it again.

-## Updating the same state variable multiple times before the next render {#updating-the-same-state-variable-multiple-times-before-the-next-render}
+## Updating the same state variable multiple times before the next render {/*updating-the-same-state-variable-multiple-times-before-the-next-render*/}

 It is an uncommon use case, but if you would like to update the same state variable multiple times before the next render, instead of passing the *next state value* like `setNumber(number + 1)`, you can pass a *function* that calculates the next state based on the previous one in the queue, like `setNumber(n => n + 1)`.
 It is a way to tell React to "do something with the state value" instead of just replacing it.